Brand-Boosting-GmbH/shopify-theme-preview/README.md

 <p>After the action finished loading, the table with the preview links should look like this:</p>

 ![image](https://user-images.githubusercontent.com/77160493/206173320-c68ae50a-5afa-48d7-bb70-690612cd1d58.png)

+## Composite action steps

+The action has the following steps:

+1. Get the current date and time
+2. Create a comment on the pull request for the loading state with a table containing the name of the store, the status of the preview creation, and the date and time of the action
+3. Check out the current pull request
+4. Set up Node.js and Ruby
+5. Install the Shopify CLI
+6. Optional build step via `build-step`-input
+7. Use the Shopify CLI to create the preview and save the returned preview link in an output object (optional path via `dir`-input)
+8. Update the table to display the preview links
+9. If any of the previous steps fail, create a comment on the pull request with an error message

 ---
 <div style="display: inline">